-Bedroom cleaning with kids may feel like a battle that often isn't worth fighting.
+Bedroom cleaning with kids may feel at time like a battle that isn't worth fighting.
 Why not just give up and close the bedroom door?

-Kids need to know exactly what we mean by "clean".
-What is a clean bedroom?
+What is a 'clean bedroom'?
 Not a speck of dust?
 Toys and clothes put away?
 A clear walkway?

 Write it down, in checklist form, so kids can easily succeed by meeting your expectations.
 What exactly do you expect?
 And how often do you expect it?

-Not only do you need to spell each chores out for your kids, but you'll also have to motivate them to actually get moving on the chore.
+Not only do you need to spell out each chore out for your kids, but you'll also have to motivate them to get moving on the task.

-For little ones, the promise of a game of Candy Land with Mommy or a bike ride around the cup-de-sac with Daddy might be all the prodding you'll need to do to get the little one to get that big-boy job done.
+For little ones, the promise of a game of Candy Land with Mommy or a bike ride around the cul-de-sac with Daddy might be all the prodding you'll need to do to get a little one on-board.

 Then the girl had to earn it back.
 For each clean-room week, she had one doll returned.

 Here's an idea for teens.
 Make them sign a lease agreement!
 This could state how a room will be kept.
 If said teen violates the lease, no, you can't evict her, but you can yank a privilege or three.

 Or, maybe have her pay "damages" out of her allowance.
 Or try a credit-card approach.
 Tell your son you will give him a $30 credit card at the end of the month for his favorite store.

 The catch: For every day that his room is dirty (as defined in the lease) there will be a dollar deducted from the card.